This article gives an overview of the basics of working with scenarios in Meisterplan.

 - All project fields except for the start and finish date (e.g. name or custom project fields) are global.
 Changing these fields in the plan of record or any scenario will also change them everywhere else.
 The same applies to the name and project phase of milestones.

-- The scenario stores movement of projects on the timeline, project splits, changes of rank, changes of duration, program membership as well as any changes made to milestones, dependencies, financial events and role and resource allocations, including creating or deleting them.
+- The scenario stores movement of projects on the timeline, project breaks, changes of rank, changes of duration, program membership as well as any changes made to milestones, dependencies, financial events and role and resource allocations, including creating or deleting them.
 Changes made to this data in the plan of record do not affect any scenario.
 Changes made to this data in a scenario do not affect the plan of record or any other scenario.

 - Projects, milestones, dependencies, financial events as well as role and resource allocations may be deleted from a scenario or created in a scenario without affecting the plan of record.